krishnakbvis/MATLAB-Brownian-Motion/README.md

 # Brownian Motion PHYS2020 project

-Gitlab repository for PHYS2020 Simulation project Semester 1.
+Repository for PHYS2020 Simulation project Semester 1.
 Authored by Krishna Karthik.

 ## Description
 This project includes a fully vectorised implementation of a molecular dynamics Brownian motion simulation in MATLAB.
 The project contains 3 function files, computeAcceleration.m, animation.m, and nbodysimulation.m. `computeAcceleration` takes in positions, masses, and Lennard-Jones parameters as inputs, and then uses the 6-12 Lennard-Jones potential to compute the forces between particles.
 It then divides by respective masses to compute the accelerations of each particle in the simulation.